-Her doctoral research examined ideas and practices of 'nature' and 'place' in the making of Kakadu National Park, while her post-doctoral work investigated new approaches to treaty and agreement making between indigenous peoples and others in Australia and other settler states.
+Her doctoral research examined ideas and practices of 'nature' and 'place' in the making of Kakadu National Park, while her post-doctoral work with Prof Marcia Langton and others investigated new approaches to treaty and agreement making between indigenous peoples and others in Australia and other settler states.
 In recent years she has concentrated her field research in Timor Leste examining the intersection of custom and modernity in the diverse governance approaches of this new nation state.
 She has published widely in geography, anthropology and multi-disciplinary journals and is the co-editor of two books (Settling with Indigenous Peoples

 (Federation Press, 2006) and Honour Among Nations?

-Her recent book, Water Politics and Spiritual Ecology: Custom, environmental governance and development
+Her 2015 book, Water Politics and Spiritual Ecology: Custom, environmental governance and development

-(Routledge, 2015), is the culmination of a decade of ethnographic research in Timor Leste.
+(Routledge Explorations in Environmental Studies), is the culmination of a decade of ethnographic research in Timor Leste.
 It addresses a critical need for a sustained geographical and anthropological inquiry into the social issues of water governance.
-Exploring the ritual ecological practices, contexts and scales through which use, negotiation over and sharing of water occurs at the local level, the book shows the complex functioning and social, cultural, economic and environmental interdependencies of hydrological societies.
-It examines the difficulties local communities face in having their rights recognised and their efforts to maintain and assert control of their waterscapes in the face of r
+Exploring the ritual ecological practices, contexts and scales through which use, negotiation over and sharing of water occurs at the local level, the book shows the complex functioning and social, cultural, economic and environmental inte

 Australian Institute of Geographers.